The author's new book examines Florida's past of the land boom and recession - Entertainment - The Palm Beach Post - The Media Times

 His fascination with Florida continued, especially for the people who were scouring the ground for what would become the state.
 “Miami, for example, is such a cultural melting pot created by everyone who came south with the real estate boom,” said Knowlton.
 “Carl Fischer’s wife had just seen” rooted and foul-smelling molasses “when Fisher saw Miami Beach as a gem with untapped potential.”

 However, Fisher realized that he had wrongly focused on the aging rich as a target for Miami Beach.
-“He decided to leave the super rich and the old money in Palm Beach,” writes Knowlton.
+“He decided to leave the super rich and the old money to Palm Beach,” Knowlton writes.
 “Miami Beach, for men like him, would be the new rich.”

 “Bubble in the Sun” tells the arrival of Addison Mizner in West Palm Beach on board one of Henry Flagler’s trains in 1918 and his later architectural development in Palm Beach.

-“He arrived with a nurse named Joan Bates and his friend, the heir to the sewing machine, Paris Singer.
-The original plan was to go to Guatemala to see the colonial architecture, but they went to Palm Beach instead, ”Knowlton said.
+“He arrived with a nurse named Joan Bates and his friend, heir to the sewing machine, Paris Singer.
+The original plan was to go on to Guatemala to study colonial architecture, but they went to Palm Beach instead “Knowlton said.

 Years later, the Everglades Club, the Sailfish Club, the Palm Beach Country Club, and Bradleys Beach Club were some of Mizner’s most significant architectural achievements that not only earned him and his partners high profits, but also earned them prestige.